Ah, working from home.

 Bonus, you can wear these in the evening while watching TV or scrolling through your phone before bed to help lessen the effects that blue light has on the body’s ability to produce melatonin, the hormone that regulates the sleep-wake cycle!

 Check out Canadian company Clearly for your blue light glasses needs.

 Come Prepared to Snack Responsibly

 Just like in-office work, you’ll need snacks and lunch when working from home.
-It may seem easier to snack and cook as you go, but this is how you’ll fall into the trap of constantly grazing and running out of time to eat lunch before that 1 PM phone meeting.
-The best thing you can do is prep your lunch and snacks for the day ahead of time, or at the very least, keep some easy-to-make and healthy foods on hand.
+It may seem easier to snack and cook as you go, but this is how you’ll fall into the trap of constantly grazing and running out of time to eat lunch before that 1 PM video conference.
+It’s helpful to prep your lunch and snacks ahead of time, or at the very least, keep some easy-to-make foods on hand.

 Though it might be tempting to whip up a delicious, freshly-cooked lunch during your lunch break, you’ll quickly come to realize that by the time you’ve prepped, cooked, and cleaned, you’re left with very little time to actually eat and enjoy the lunch you’ve made.
 If you’re set on cooking lunch every day, try to prep your ingredients the night before so you can shave some time off the process.